De libero arbitrio diatribe sive collatio: Synergism and Causation

+This example is similar to one John Wycliffe gave in Tractatus de universabilus.

 Pan-Biblical Evidence

 Erasmus took his evidence not so much from one explicit Bible passage, but also from the innumerable passages that command humans to do things.
 In view of the dozens of passages analyzed "So it is impossible to avoid the conclusion that there is in us a will that can turn one way or the other."
 God, being neither mad nor cruel, would not command humans to do things that are completely impossible: believing or converting is one.
-These commands make no sense without free-will: the justice of God requires natural justice: humans cannot be held responsible if they have no choice.
+These commands make no sense without free-will: the justice of God requires natural justice: humans cannot be held responsible if they have no choice, a point notably made by Anselm of Canterbury and John Wycliffe.

 As far as God is concerned, Luther's view was that God can do anything (voluntarism), even logically impossible things (which appear to us as paradoxes), and that they are good because God did them (nominalism); while Erasmus' view is that God really is good (realism) and nothing bad can be ascribed to him.